NBISweden/synteny_plots_with_jcvi/README.md

 ![three species karyotype style figure](https://github.com/NBISweden/synteny_plots_with_jcvi/blob/main/figures/campestre-hybrid-heterophyllum-version-2-newkaryotype.png)

-## MICROSYNTENY VISUALIZATION - this is used when you want to have plots to highlight the position of a gene (or region, or anything) between two or three species.
+## MICROSYNTENY VISUALIZATION
+This is used when you want to have plots to highlight the position of a gene (or region, or anything) between two or three species.

-### CREATE block.layout FILE - now it has "block" as part of the file name, and it's like before.
+### CREATE block.layout FILE
+Now it has "block" as part of the file name, and it's like before.
 Do not forget to remove empty lines.

 ```
 # x,   y, rotation,   ha,     va,   color, ratio,            label
 0.5, 0.6,        0, left, center,       m,     1,       Campestre LG1